Maher4Ever/wdm/README.md

 These options map to the filters that `ReadDirectoryChangesW` takes in its `dwNotifyFilter` parameter.
 You can find more info on the [docs page](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365465.aspx) of `ReadDirectoryChangesW`.

-Now all that is left to be done is to run the monitor:
+Now all that's left to be done is to run the monitor:

 ```ruby
 monitor.run!